sfu-ireceptor/canarie-monitor/README.md

 In the system service (`/etc/systemd/system/canarie-monitor.service`), adjust the path to `services.txt.` if necessary.
 By default, it's `/home/ubuntu/services.txt`.

-4. Enable and start the system service
+4. Enable and start the system service.
+Note: this will take a while because it will download the Docker image from Docker Hub.
 ```
 sudo systemctl enable /etc/systemd/system/canarie-monitor.service
 sudo systemctl start canarie-monitor.service